Covid-19 in Madagascar

 In his address on Sunday, President Rajoelina announced the extension of the lockdown for another two weeks.
 From 5 a.m. to noon, the streets are crowded, and then from noon on, empty, the city is dead.
 All this apparent morning activity does not, however, allow the informal sector to continue to function.
 Two interesting measures have emerged this week.

-- The creation of loharano committees, at street or neighbourhood level (usually comprising between 500 and 2,000 households), composed of six people, including local residents, responsible for ensuring the proper distribution of aid and the absence of corruption.
-In one the areas where we work, we were able to bring together members of ATD Fourth World.
+- The creation of loharano committees, at the street or neighbourhood level (usually comprising between 500 and 2,000 households), composed of six people, including local residents, responsible for ensuring the proper distribution of aid and the absence of corruption.
+In one of the areas where we work, we were able to bring together members of ATD Fourth World.
 In the other one, this seems unlikely.
 These groups should continue past the crisis.

 - A “cash transfer”6 project, financed by the World Bank and the WFP,7 is currently being implemented in the capital.
 This type of allocation does not exist here currently and ATD Fourth World tested it in 2010-2011 in cooperation with UNICEF.
 Today, one of the areas we work in has been selected by the authorities to start a pilot project very soon.